mlvt-graduation-project/mlvt-backend/README.md

 ## Overview

-Project MLVT is a robust server application designed to offer a comprehensive suite of APIs for managing users, videos, and additional functionalities.
-A key feature of this project is its support for generating presigned URLs for storing videos on AWS S3 and managing the video processing pipeline.
+Project MLVT is a powerful server application designed to provide a comprehensive suite of APIs for managing users, videos, transcriptions, and additional functionalities.
+The project is structured to handle key operations like user authentication, video management, and file handling through AWS S3 integration.

+A key feature of MLVT is the support for presigned URLs, enabling secure upload and download of files such as videos, images, and transcriptions directly to and from AWS S3.
+This allows for seamless media management in video processing pipelines, including avatar updates, video file uploads, and thumbnail management.

+The project follows a modular and scalable architecture, designed with separation of concerns between the repository, service, and controller layers.
+It includes JWT-based authentication, password management, and role-based access control, making it a secure and extensible foundation for media-related applications.

-This document delivers detailed guidance on setup, architecture, development practices, configuration, execution instructions, API documentation, and localization support.
+This document provides detailed guidance on:

+- Setup: Instructions on how to configure the project environment, including database and S3 integrations.
+- Architecture: A breakdown of the clean, layered architecture with repository, service, and controller layers.
+- Development Practices: Best practices followed during the development of the system, with a focus on scalability, maintainability, and security.
+- Configuration: Detailed configuration instructions for services such as AWS S3, database connections, and environment variables.
+- Execution Instructions: Step-by-step guidance on running the server locally or in a production environment.
+- API Documentation: Detailed API documentation with Swagger/OpenAPI support for all user, video, and transcription-related endpoints.
+- Localization Support: Support for localization and internationalization, making the platform adaptable for various regions and languages.

 ## Run Script